DIPSAS/hello-open-dips/README.md

 2. Go to open.dips.no/profile and grab the a subscription key to our APIs.
 The app needs the subscription key to be able to call our APIs.
-3. Put the subscription key in the `.env` file.
+3. Replace the subscription key in the `.env` file.
 4. Build and run the app with `npm`.
+PS: You'll need to download and install [Node.js](https://nodejs.org/en/) first!

 ```
 $ npm install